metacake/core/README.md

 ## Project Dependencies ##
 Dependencies:
 + Java 8 Build b106 (Note: This is very much subject to change, as we will continue to move to more stable versions of Java 8)
-+ Gradle 1.7
-+ Maven 3 (Note: This is being phased out in favor of Gradle)
++ Gradle 1.7 OR Maven 3 (Note: This is being phased out in favor of Gradle)

 ## Building CAKE ##
 The CAKE framework can be built with Gradle.
 Running the following command at the root of the project will build it: